 Preterm Labor

-Preterm Labor Fort Worth TXPreterm labor is defined as a pregnant woman’s body preparing itself for delivery too early in a pregnancy.
+Preterm labor is defined as a pregnant woman’s body preparing itself for delivery too early in a pregnancy.
 Normal pregnancies last about 40 weeks.
 If a woman is having preterm labor, she experiences regular contractions that prepare the cervix for labor between the 20th and 37th weeks of pregnancy.
 Obviously, this can lead to preterm birth, where numerous health concerns are possible for the baby, as it is delivered before being fully developed.

 At Women’s Health Medical Group, we have experience delaying preterm labor as long as possible.
 Here’s some more information.